-Any voter who requires assistance to vote by reason of physical, visual, hearing impairment, or inability to read or write, may be given assistance by a person of the voter’s choice, other than the voter’s employer, an agent of the voter’s employer, or officer or agent of the voter’s union.
+A voter who requires assistance to vote, by reason of disability, visual, hearing impairment, or inability to read or write, may request for assistance from a person of their choice other than their employer or agent of their employer or union.

-- No one may ask a voter to see or look at the contents of his or her ballot or choice of party.
+- No one may ask a voter to see or look at the contests of their ballot or choice of political affiliation.

 - No one may mark a person’s ballot or direct a person in voting without authorization.

-- An attempt to vote in the name of the person without specific authorization is illegal.
+- An attempt to vote in the name of another without specific authorization is illegal.

 The following actions constitute voter and election fraud:

 - A person who directly or indirectly offers to give valuable consideration and/or offer money to any voter to induce that voter to vote or refrain from voting for any particular person.

 - A person who directly or indirectly, personally or through another person, threatens, forces or intimidates a voter to refrain from voting, or to vote for any particular person or party at any election.

 - A person who votes or attempts to vote in the name of any other person, living or dead, or in some fictitious name.

 - A person who has already voted and knowingly attempts to vote again.